Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 5/5/2022

 - Answer: Yes, AHCCCS health plans must reimburse AHCCCS registered in and out-of-network providers for COVID-19 testing.

-- Answer: AHCCCS will cover one at-home COVID-19 testing kit (two tests) per member per month with a prescription when filled at a pharmacy.
+- Answer: AHCCCS will cover one at-home COVID-19 testing kit (two tests) per member per month with a prescription by a provider or a pharmacist when filled at a pharmacy.

 - Answer: Americans can request free tests at COVIDTests.gov.
 The initial program will allow four free tests to be requested per residential address.
 Tests are expected to ship within 7-12 days of being ordered.